Jupitour 2000 - the world's first Jupitour

 Here are a couple of pictures of the 1951 Le Mans entrant HAK 366 taken in England.
 Unfortunately last minute mechanical bothers meant it was trailed to Le Mans but as the pictures show it has been restored to authentic Le Mans trim...

-...even to the detail of the filler caps (there are three of 'em: two petrol and one water).
+...even to the detail of the filler caps (there are three of them: two petrol and one water).
 Restoration began in earnest in February 2000.
 A number of later modifications to the bodywork had to be undone to achieve full authenticity in what amounted to scholarly industrial archaeology followed by sensitive restoration.

 Jim Miller and Scott Renner from California and their Jupiter joined us at Arras from Paris, while Derek & Iris Chambers from Florida and Mike Stout from Canada with his co-conspirator Ron Coutts joined us at Dover before the short run to Arras.
 Mike & Sue Allfrey from Australia with their early Jupiter (chassis 42) are with the camping group.